-- Established in 1998, SLT's mission is to conserve the beauty, character, and diversity of significant lands in far northern California. - SLT holds 17 conservation easements totaling over 24,000 acres. - SLT is guided by a seven member board of directors with several standing committees and strong volunteer support.
-SLT's board includes an environmental chemist, current and retired educators, financial planner, director of a local economic development organization, retired project manager from the Nature Conservancy, and retired planner. - SLT is an accredited land trust.
+- SLT is guided by a seven member board of directors with several standing committees and strong volunteer support.
+SLT's board includes an environmental chemist, current and retired educators, financial planner, director of local economic development organization, retired project manager from the Nature Conservancy, and retired planner. - SLT is an accredited land trust by the National Land Trust Accreditation Commission.